Dead or Alive 4: LegacyDead or Alive 4 was a "killer app" for the Xbox 360, and was included in the esport leagues, Evolution Championship Series (Evo), Championship Gaming Series (CGS) and World Cyber Games (WCG). It was the second fighting game included in the WCG after Dead or Alive Ultimate. Dead or Alive 4s competitive scene became the first competitive fighting game scene to be televised with its inclusion in the CGS esport league in 2007 and 2008. The CGS league was operated and fully broadcast by DirecTV in association with British Sky Broadcasting (BSkyB) and STAR TV. Dead or Alive 4 is credited for launching the careers of pro-gamers Kat Gunn (Mystik) and Vanessa Arteaga (Vanessa), who would become two of the gaming industry's highest paid women pro-gamers. It is also credited for expanding the career of pro-gamer Emmanuel Rodriguez (MASTER), who entered the competitive fighting game scene in 2004, first competing in Dead or Alive 3 and Dead or Alive Ultimate, followed by Dead or Alive 4 in 2006, and later became a Koei Tecmo employee in 2012.Dead or Alive 4 is featured in the Guinness World Records for being the "First 7th-generation fighting videogame", and the "First retail game to include “zero point” achievements". Dead or Alive 4 player, Reginald Wysinger (ElectrifiedMann), holds the Guinness World Record for the "Fastest “Time Attack” completion on Dead or Alive 4 (“Very Hard”)". Emmanuel Rodriguez (MASTER) holds the Guinness World Record for the "Most Dead or Alive Tournament title wins" with Dead or Alive 4 among the games he's won in.Dead or Alive 4 was the first fighting game to feature Avatars and Virtual Worlds in its Online Mode. The innovative fighting game features were later expanded upon in the short-lived Dead or Alive Online, and were later featured in other fighting games such as Street Fighter 6 and Tekken 8.

-Douglass C. Perry of IGN called the game "a move in the right direction for the series" and praised the fighting system as "deeper and more sophisticated".
-Greg Kasavin of GameSpot wrote: "It's simple: If you like fighting games, DOA4 is for you.
-Between its great selection of powerful fighters, its terrific action, and its addictive online mode, there's an awful lot to sink your teeth into, learn, and master in this latest and greatest installment in the series."Dead or Alive 4 was included in the Evolution Championship Series, Championship Gaming Series and World Cyber Games.
-The game sold over 1 million copies worldwide by late 2006.
 In 2008, GamePro staff ranked it as the 11th best fighting game, stating: "The first new-generation fighter to be released, Dead or Alive 4 still makes a strong case as the best one. [...]
 This is a fighting game that can stand in the ring with any major series."
 In 2009, Virgin Media ranked it as the seventh top 20 beat 'em-up of all time.
 In 2011, Peter Rubin of Complex ranked it as the 28th best fighting game of all time.
 The game was also featured in 1001 Video Games You Must Play Before You Die.
+It was also included in a top 10 list of Xbox 360 titles that are still fun to play.